 But what is not debatable:

-In the middle of World War Two, as the US prepared to march across the Pacific, began the gear-up for 1944’s Overlord invasion, the U.S. Supreme Court said it was okay to not stand for a pledge or the anthem.
+In the middle of World War Two, as the US prepared to march across the Pacific, began the gear-up for 1944’s Overlord invasion, the U.S. Supreme Court said it was okay, it was American, to have the freedom to not stand for a pledge or the anthem.
 That remains the law of the land.